PythonCharmers/python-future/docs/quickstart.rst

 To convert existing Python 2 code
 ---------------------------------

-Start with the :ref:`automatic-conversion` page.
+Start with this page: :ref:`automatic-conversion`.

 ..
 If you already know Python 3, start with the :ref:`automatic-conversion` page.
 ..
 If you don't know Python 3 yet, start with :ref:`python3-essentials`.